Azure/azure-powershell/src/Migrate/docs/Start-AzMigrateServerMigration.md

 ```

 ### -ResourceGroupName
-Specifies the resource group of the replicating server.
+Specifies the Resource Group of the Azure Migrate Project in which servers are replicating.

 ```yaml
 Type: System.String